Science for a Nature Positive Future for the Ocean

 • Target 3: Reduce Risks to Endangered, Threatened, and Protected Marine Wildlife covers wild fisheries, addressing impacts to endangered, threatened, and protected (ETP) marine wildlife species from wild capture fishing by mitigating known risks from fishing strategies, locations, and spatiotemporal overlap with ETP marine wildlife.

-SBTN Ocean Hub will launch V1.0 Guidance for the Seafood Value Chain for companies to set science-based targets for the ocean in early 2025, and expand guidance for other sectors and pressures in V2.0 beginning later in 2025.
+SBTN Ocean Hub launched V1.0 Guidance for the Seafood Value Chain for companies to set science-based targets for the ocean in early 2025 (learn more here, including becoming one of the first companies to set seafood science-based targets).
+The Ocean Hub is looking to expand guidance for other sectors and pressures in V2.0.

 Join the SBTN Ocean Hub as an Advisor (receive periodic updates and the opportunity to provide feedback) or a Stakeholder (receive periodic updates, e.g. mailing list), through the SBTN Ocean Hub page.